Why is there a TPS benefit every year?

 How can you be a part of this fun evening?

-Buy a ticket to TPS in Bloom, sponsor a teacher, or two, bid with friends on a live auction item and raise your paddle!
+Buy a ticket to the annual TPS benefit, sponsor a teacher, or two, bid with friends on a live auction item and raise your paddle!

 “I have many beautiful flowers”, he said, “but the children are the most beautiful flowers of them all.”